cat _posts/2020-04-07-android-infection-the-new-way.md

 }

-To inject arbitrary malicious code, you must create a DEX file that must comply with the conditions:
+To supply arbitrary code, create a DEX file that meets these conditions:

 aaaaaaaaaaaaaa.payload